tyrion70/chainpoint-node/README.md

 Now you should be fully up and running!
 You might want to try out your new Node now with the [Chainpoint CLI](https://github.com/chainpoint/chainpoint-cli).

 Normally the CLI will auto-discover a Node to send hashes to.
-Once you have it installed though, you can configure it to always use your Node if you like.
+Once you have it installed though, you can configure it to always use your Node if you prefer.

 You can either modify the Node address in the `~/.chainpoint/cli.config` to set it permanently, or you can override the Node address every time you use it like this: